 - Illness that is affecting or might affect your coursework, tests or exams

 - Family or personal circumstances that are affecting or might affect your coursework, tests or exams

 - Problems with managing your workload, which is starting to cause you anxiety.

 Academic LecturersThe lecturers that you see within your modules are there to provide you with guidance on their subject area.
 You may only see them for one to two hours per week within a large lecture.
-However, every member of academic staff has two feedback hours per week.
+However, every member of academic staff has two advice and feedback hours per week, (details of which should be posted either on their web page or on their office door).
 You should make use of these, as a means of clarifying any areas of confusion within previous lectures or to discuss future topics.
 You can also use them to discuss areas that you both find interesting.
 You should always ensure you are prepared for your lecturer’s feedback hours.
 You shouldn’t be using them as a means of asking the lecturer to repeat the lecture, but should attend them with specific questions or areas of confusion that you would like clarification on.

 Director and Deputy Director MRes/PhD